 c. understand what people need, by including people (see note #1) in the prototype design process

-Immediately following the kick-off meeting Valador held a brief focus group with five employees who were present in the office but not involved in the project to understand what people need (1) and determine how the openFDA data could be used.
-The team explained the available data sets and asked the group what they would find useful.
-Several possible ideas came from the group and throughout the meeting a consensus was met that the ApplicationRx was the most appropriate and useful application for the group.

-Additionally, these same employees evaluated the User Interface mock-ups and suggested changes that would make it easier to use and more visually appealing during the first sprint review once a Minimum Viable Product was available.
+Immediately following the kick-off meeting, Valador held a brief focus group with five employees who were present in the office but not involved in the project to understand what people need (1) and determine how the openFDA data could be used.
+The Project team explained the available data sets and asked the focus group what they would find useful in a system.
+Several possible ideas came from the group and throughout the meeting a consensus was reached that the reactionRX was the most appropriate and useful application for the group; additionally, these same employees (focus group / Stakeholders) evaluated the User Interface mock-ups and suggested changes that would make it easier to use and more visually appealing during the first sprint review, once a Minimum Viable Product was available.

 d. used at least three “human-centered design” techniques or tools